TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 If there is a modification, indicate the modification from the original.

+Because this is text media, there are no extra varables determining does this activate the sharealike clause; only the text must be standalone and not modified for it not to be activated.

 For more info, here is the official CC website for [attribution](https://creativecommons.org/use-remix/attribution){:target="blank" rel="noreferrer noopener"}
 and